wix/media-platform-js-sdk/README.md

 ## Reporting Issues

 Please use [the issue tracker](https://github.com/wix/media-platform-js-sdk/issues) to report issues related to this library, or to the Wix Media Platform API in general.

+## Develop
+If you want to help make Media Platform JS SDK better - you are welcome and **you are awesome**!

+- Create an issue or make a Pull Request
+- Use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/) for commits names.

 ## License